openebs/openebs/k8s/upgrades/1.x.0-1.12.x/README.md

 ### Terminology

-- *OpenEBS Control Plane: Refers to maya-apiserver, openebs-provisioner, node-disk-manager etc along w/ respective RBAC components*
+- *OpenEBS Control Plane: Refers to maya-apiserver, openebs-provisioner, etc along w/ respective RBAC components*
 - *OpenEBS Data Plane: Refers to Storage Engine pods like cStor, Jiva controller(aka target) & replica pods*

 ## Step 1: Prerequisites

-**Note: It is mandatory to make sure to that all OpenEBS control plane and data plane components are running with the expected version before the upgrade.**
+**Note: It is mandatory to make sure to that all OpenEBS control plane and data plane components are running with expected version before the upgrade.**
-- **For upgrading to the latest release (2.0.0), the previous version should be minimum 1.0.0 **
+- **For upgrading to the latest release (1.12.0), the previous version should be 1.x.0 (1.0.0 or newer)**

 **Note: All steps described in this document need to be performed from a machine that has access to Kubernetes master**